nathanganser/Startup-Management-API/README.md

 Udacity's Capstone project

 ## Description
 Modelling a startup team.
 With employees that work on projects.
-I am creating an API to streamline the process
+I am creating an API to streamline the process of creating projects and assigning team members to projects.

 ## Milestones
  - [x] Connect to Github
- - [ ] Get a basic app running locally (with DB, / get request)
+ - [x] Get a basic app running locally (with DB, / get request)
+ - [x] Add migrations
  - [ ] Make it running on AWS
+ - [ ] Add API backbone
+ - [ ] Add Auth
+ - [ ] Build API with jsonify
+ - [ ] Add error handling and flash
+ - [ ] Integrate with Fyyur frontend

 ## Models